📝

 ETH

-⚠️the is not supported, because the mempool of smartbchd is invisable now.
+⚠️the 'pending' block number parameter is not supported, because the mempool of smartbchd is invisable now.

 The throughput of smartBCH is very high, and no transactions will be waiting in the mempool for a long time, so there is no need to check whether a transaction is accepted by mempool.